Xilinx/Vitis-AI-Tutorials/Design_Tutorials/03-using_densenetx/README.md

 To run step 6: ``source ./6_compile.sh``

 The DPU IP is a soft-core IP whose only function is to accelerate the execution of convolutional neural networks.
-It is a co-processor which has its own instruction set - those instructions are passed to the DPU in ELF file format.
+It is a co-processor which has its own instruction set - those instructions are passed to the DPU in .xmodel file format.

-The Vitis AI compiler will convert, and optimize where possible, the quantized deployment model to a set of micro-instructions and then output them in an ELF file.
+The Vitis AI compiler will convert, and optimize where possible, the quantized deployment model to a set of micro-instructions and then output them in an .xmodel file.

 The generated instructions are specific to the particular configuration of the DPU.
 The DPU's parameters are contained in a .dcf file which needs to be created for each target board - see the Vitis AI User Guide for details.

 In the specific case of the ZCU102 and the prepared SDcard image file that we used back in the 'Preparing the host machine and target board' section, the .dcf file is included in the docker container and its location is passed to the vai_c_tensorflow command via the --arch argument.

-Users who are familair with the DPUv2 flow should note that the input graph for the compile phase is not the usual deploy_model.pb generated by the quantization pahse, but is the quantized evaluation model, quantize_eval_model.pb
+Users who are familiar with the DPUv2 flow should note that the input graph for the compile phase is not the usual deploy_model.pb generated by the quantization phase, but is the quantized evaluation model, quantize_eval_model.pb

 Once compile is complete, the .xmodel and meta.json files will be stored in the ./files/build/compile folder.